codefresh-io/cap-docs.codefresh.io/_docs/pipelines/webhook-relay.md

 **What are the best practices for production use?**

-* Use IP allowlists for your runtime clusters to access `/subscribe/${channel}/` endpoint (internal), and for your git provider to access `/webhooks/${channel}/*` endpoint (external).
+* Use IP whitelists for your runtime clusters to access `/subscribe/${channel}/` endpoint, and for your git provider to access `/webhooks/${channel}/*` endpoint.
 * It is recommended to run multiple replicas of the server together with Redis using the `REDIS_URL` environment variable.
 * `Server-sent events` connections are long-running HTTP (keep-alive) connections.
-We recommend to configure your reverse-proxy server to avoid situations where a long-running connection is cut off by the reverse-proxy.
+We recommend that your reverse-proxy server is configured correctly to avoid situations where a long-running connection is cut off by the reverse-proxy.
 For example, [Nginx](http://nginx.org/en/docs/http/ngx_http_upstream_module.html#keepalive).